Battle of Skornishchevo

-The Battle of Skornishchevo was a battle fought between the Grand Principality of Moscow and the Grand Principality of Ryazan on the 14th of December 1371.
+The Battle of Skornishchevo was fought between the Principality of Moscow and the Principality of Ryazan on 14 December 1371.
 The battle took place near Pereyaslavl Ryazansky on the site, which was called Skornishchevo.
-The Muscovites won the battle forcing Oleg Ivanovich to flee, and not return to his rule for six months.
+The Muscovites won the battle, forcing Oleg II of Ryazan to flee, and not return to his throne for six months.
+The battle took place within the context of the Lithuanian–Muscovite War (1368–1372), and the wider Great Troubles within the Golden Horde (1359–1381).

 Background

-After the death of the Grand Prince of Moscow Ivan II Ivanovich of Moscow, a lingering dispute between the Grand Principality of Moscow and the Grand Principality of Ryazan resurfaced.
-It was mainly generated by the new Grand Prince of Moscow Dmitri Ivanovich Donskoy's relations with Tver and Lithuania.

-Although, in 1370, troops from Ryazan and Principality of Pronsk went to help the Muscovites against Algirdas, the following year, an open war began between Moscow and Grand Principality of Ryazan.
-On 14 December 1371 Dmitri Ivanovich Donskoy, Grand Prince of Moscow, sent his troops to Ryazan under the command of Dmitri Mikhailovich Bobrok of Volhynia.
-The Grand Prince of Ryazan Oleg Ivanovich assembled his squad, and cheerfully took to the battle.
+After the death of prince Ivan II Ivanovich of Moscow (1359), a lingering dispute between Moscow and Ryazan resurfaced, primarily due to the new Muscovite prince Dmitri Ivanovich (later known as "Donskoy")'s relations with Tver and Lithuania.
+In 1370, troops from Ryazan and Pronsk went to help the Muscovites against the Lithuanian grand duke Algirdas (Olgerd).
+But the following year, an open war began between Moscow and Ryazan.
+On 14 December 1371, Dmitri Donskoy sent his troops to Ryazan under the command of Dmitri Mikhailovich Bobrok of Volhynia.
+Prince Oleg II of Ryazan assembled his squad, and cheerfully took to the battle.